 Post Effect with the

 Make sure your Color Correction Post Effect object is listed below everything you want to colorize in the

 Lens Studio includes a number of built-in Color Correction textures if you are unable to create your own.
 They can be added to your project in the

-Resources panel by selecting
+Objects panel by selecting

-Download the Post Effect Lookup Table
+Download the Color Correction Lookup Table

-First, download the below base lookup table.
+To make your own custom Color Correction Post Effect, download the below base lookup table.
 You'll be making your modifications to this image.

-Modify the Post Effect Lookup Table
+Modify the Color Correction Lookup Table

 Open the base lookup table image in Photoshop or a similar image editing tool.
 You'll be making your adjustments to this lookup image.
 Add a reference photo as a layer above the lookup layer.
 Then, add adjustment layers above both the reference and the lookup.
 In the example below, we've added simple